Getting Past Your Past--How Trauma Keeps Us Stuck

 When the Past is Present—Eye Movement Desensitization and Reprocessing (EMDR)

-Forty-five years ago, in 1979, Francine Shapiro, an NYU doctoral candidate, was studying how external events influenced the behavior of characters in 19th-century English literature.
+Forty-five years ago, in 1979, Francine Shapiro, an NYU doctoral candidate, studied how external events influenced characters' behavior in 19th-century English literature.

 She envisioned a promising career as a literary critic and scholar.
 However, as she began her dissertation on the poetry of Thomas Hardy, her future plans were derailed when she received a devastating cancer diagnosis.